KristianSmilenov/hapi-restful-api-example/README.md

 Tests
 -----
-The tests are executed towards a testing database called net_test.
+The tests are executed towards a testing database called `net_test`.
 To configure testing environtment (set test database as active) use the following command:

 `export NODE_ENV=test`